Femme Fatale in 19th-century art and beyond.

 Satia Te Sanguine by Algernon Charles Swinburne

-Though the sources may have been varied, what’s fascinating is how similarly artists described Femme Fatales, be it through words or though an image on a canvas.
-Be it a half woman half beast or a figure from the sea such as a mermaid, these women were more often than not pale, mysterious, strong, destructive with stone cold hearts and yet absolutely fascinating.
+Though the sources may have been varied, what’s fascinating is how similarly artists described Femme Fatales, be it through words or through an image on a canvas.
+Be it a half woman half beast or a figure from the sea such as a mermaid, these women were more often than not pale, mysterious, strong, destructive with stone-cold hearts and yet absolutely fascinating.
 (Worth dying for…)

 “Beautiful always beyond desire and cruel beyond words: fairer than heaven and more terrible than hell: pale withered and weary with wrong-doing; a silent anger against God and man burns white and repressed, through her clear features… Her eyes are full of proud and passionless lust after gold and blood: her hair close and curled seems ready to shudder asunder and divide into snakes.
 Her throat, full and fresh, round and hard to the eye as her bosom and arms, is erect and stately, the head set firm on it without any drop or lift of the chin: her mouth crueller than a tiger’s, colder than a snake’s and beautiful beyond a woman’s.
 She is the deadlier Venus incarnate.” – Algernon Swinburne, whom I personally would put on the pedestal of artists best describing what a Femme Fatale is by this, his description of a drawing of a women’s head by Michelangelo.